zhihu/redis-shard/README.rst

 as you like,but it must be unique.

-I don't want to bind the hashring with ipaddress,because if I do some master/slave switches, I only change the ipaddress related config, the ``name`` is kept,so the hashring's order is kept.
+I don't want to bind the hashring with ipaddress,because if I do some master/slave switches, I can only change the ipaddress related config.
+The ``name`` is kept,so the hashring's order is kept.

 >>> from redis_shard.shard import RedisShardAPI